aubble/goTunneLS/README.md

 Note: read [example](#example) for a little tutorial on using it and the rest of the program.

-First is the nodes array which consists of structs that represent the nodes to launch followed by LogPath to point to the logging file (/dev/stdout is standard output).
-The following section explains all the fields allowed in the structs representing nodes.
+First is the Nodes array which consists of structs that represent the nodes to launch followed by LogPath to point to the logging file.
+The following section explains all the fields allowed in the structs representing nodes as well as an explanation of LogPath.

 ###Fields